-- Fences and walls must be constructed of high quality materials including 1 or a combination of the following: decorative blocks; brick; stone; cast stone; architectural block; split-faced block; stucco over standard concrete masonry blocks; glass block; wood; wrought iron; composite fencing; wire, PVC vinyl; aluminum; metal or other material approved by the Planning and Development Officer. - 2.
-No wall or fence may be located within any required drainage or utility easement or similar City of Raleigh easement. - 3.
-Barbed wire or concertina wire may be allowed in accordance Sec.
-13-3011. - 4.
-Except in an IH District, chain-link fences are not allowed in any front or side street setback. - The maximum length of a continuous, unbroken and uninterrupted fence or wall plane shall be 100 feet.
-Breaks shall be provided through the use of columns, landscaped areas, transparent sections or a change in material. - 6.
-Except in an IH District, a wall or fence not more than 6 feet height may be located in a front or side street setback, provided the opacity of the wall or fence above 4 feet in height exceeds 50%. - 7.
-A wall or fence may not exceed 8 feet in height in a side or rear setback.
+- Fences and walls must be constructed of high quality materials including 1 or a combination of the following: decorative blocks; brick; stone; cast-stone; architectural block; split-faced block; stucco over standard concrete masonry blocks; glass block; wood; wrought iron; composite fencing; wire; PVC vinyl; aluminum; metal or other material approved by the Planning Director. - 2.
+No wall or fence can be located within any tree conservation area. - 3.
+No wall or fence can be located within any City of Raleigh utility easement without prior written approval of the Director of Public Utilities. - 4.
+No wall or fence can be located within any required drainage easement without prior written approval of the Public Works Director. - 5.
+Barbed wire or concertina wire may be allowed in accordance with Sec.
+13-3011. - Except in an IH district, chain-link fences are not allowed in any front or side street setback. - 7.
+The maximum length of a continuous, unbroken and uninterrupted fence or wall plane shall be 100 feet.
+Breaks shall be provided through the use of columns, landscaped areas, transparent sections or a change in material. - 8.
+Except in an IH district, a wall or fence not more than 6 and one half feet in height may be located in a front or side street setback, provided the opacity of the wall or fence above 4 feet in height does not exceed 50%. - 9.
+A wall or fence may not exceed 8 feet in height in a side or rear setback unless it is located adjacent to a street, in which case it may be no more than 6 and one half feet in height, provided the opacity of the wall or fence above 4 feet in height does not exceed 50%.